arthurchumak/arthurchumak.github.io/README.md

 **Role**: Backend developer

-**Used stack**: Node.js, Jest, Puppeteer, Github actions, Jmeter
+**Used stack**: AWS, Node.js, MongoDB, Redis, WS

 **Done by me**:
+- More then 50% costs optimisation
+- Performance improvments
+- Impementing lots of new mechanics
+- Stripe subscriptions
+- Legacy codebase support and refactoring
-- Github CI configuration for linting and testing
+- CI configuration for linting and testing
-- Backend unit tests coverage
-- API testing and performance measure
-- Stripe payment api integration tests

 ## ScienceSoft

-### Virtual hosting provider (2021.02-2022.01)
+### Football fan club (2021.02-2022.01)

-**Description**: Web Hosting Control Panel & Server Management Tools
+**Description**: Fan site for famous football club.
+It allow to users get all info about club matches, team members, media content and etc.

-**Role**: Backend developer
+**Role**: Fullstack developer

-**Used stack**: Node.js, Jest
+**Used stack**: AWS, Node.js, Angular, RxJS, Typescript

 **Done by me**:
-- Unit tests coverage increased from 20% to 90+%
+- Backend development with support of mobile team by Swagger api schema
+- Data migrations between 3rd party services and AWS, about 10mlns record
+- Frontend team support

+### MVP Agriculture (2020.08-2021.02)

+**Description**: The goal of the project is quick development of service to collect metrics and automation af agriculture processes.
+Users could set up cultiware processes and track growing of plants.

+**Role**: Angular developer

+**Used stack**: Node.js, Angular, RxJS, And design, Typescript

+**Done by me**:
+- Started project from scratch
+- Created shared page layouts and components
+- Integration with backend

 ### Employees data aggregator (2019.07-2020.07)